-Reading books will be changed every day, depending on your child's designated slot.
-Please refer to the list on our class window.
-Please ensure that reading diaries signed and brought in with reading books.
+Reading books will be changed on Thursdays.
+Please ensure that reading diaries are signed and brought in with reading books.
 Also, diaries should be brought in on a Wednesday to enable spellings to be stuck in.
 It is important that your child reads every evening.
 This could be done independently or with the help of an adult or older sibling.

 If you have any questions please do not hesitate to speak to us in the morning or at the end of the school day.